 Lincoln — MK?

 The Lincoln Motor Company has a rich heritage of wonderful cars with evocative names.
 When the company introduced a new midsize sedan in 2006, it was named Zephyr after the classic 1930s Lincoln.
-The name only lasted one year — the following year it was unfortunately renamed MKZ, and since then all Lincolns (except for the Navigator) are named MK followed by a letter.
+The name only lasted one year — the following year it was unfortunately renamed MKZ, and since then all Lincolns (except for the Navigator and new Continental) are named MK followed by a letter.
 There’s MKS, MKT, MKZ, MKC, MKX — with no easy way to determine the car from the moniker.
 Lincoln — it’s time for some real names.

 This small Japanese car company only sold vehicles in the U.S. from 1988 to 1992, and billed the Charade as a premium subcompact car.
 But with basic equipment and a weak 3-cylinder engine, premium was a bit of a stretch.
 Perhaps the small car was just living up to its name — charade is an empty or deceptive act and, based on the description, so was this car.

 Ferrari took the wraps off its this supercar a few years ago at the Geneva Motor Show, and while the crowd of attending auto journalists were excited and impressed with the high-tech hybrid system and claimed 950 total horsepower, they were left scratching their heads when the name was announced.
 LaFerrari translates into English as “the Ferrari.”
 Sure, we get the elemental nature of the name, but Ferrari’s flagship sports car should have been given a more deserving moniker.

 Along the same lines as LaFerrari, Renault was a bit short on creativity when it came to naming this little French car.
 At first blush it appears that the translation to English would be “the car,” which is rather unimaginative.
 However “car” in French means coach or bus — so this tiny econobox is actually named “the bus.”
 At least the name is big.